As approved by the University Council on November 14, 2020 (updated March 2023)

-> - Committees: Councillors may serve on Council committees and/or task forces as well as other University advisory groups.
+- Committees: Councillors may serve on Council committees and/or task forces as well as other University advisory groups.
 There is also an annual opportunity for Councillors to be elected to the Board of Trustees (see “elections” above).
-Council’s standing committees meet separately on variable schedules during the year, dependent on their respective mandates, which are subject to change in order to meet the evolving needs of Council.
+Council’s standing committees meet separately on variable schedules during the year, dependent on their respective mandates, which are subject to change to meet the evolving needs of Council.
 University Council has three standing committees: Executive Committee, Nominating Committee, and Program Committee.
 Occasionally, special purpose committees are established.
-Committee work is typically conducted via video/teleconference, although Councillors who live in reasonable proximity to Kingston may choose to attend in-person at Queen’s.
+Committee work is typically conducted via Zoom.
 Meetings are scheduled to ensure maximum member availability.

-> - Personal Engagement Plan: Although the mission to promote and represent Queen’s is universal for the Council, the practical expression of the role may look different for each Councillor depending on location, expertise, personal/professional network, and availability.
+- Personal Engagement Plan: Although the mission to promote and represent Queen’s is universal for the Council, the practical expression of the role may look different for each Councillor depending on location, expertise, personal/professional network, and availability.
 Councillors are expected to develop and maintain a Personal Engagement Plan as both a self-assessment tool, and a tool to help the University match councillors with projects and initiatives within the University that align with their skills, experiences and interests.

 - As a Councillor, engagement in the work of the Council and the life of the University is integral to a successful term on University Council, but the time commitment is manageable and predictable.